kjirou/application-js-explorer/README.md

-# application-js-fetcher
+# application-js-explorer

-Fetch an application.js of Rails server and copies into any directory
+Look for an url of application.js from Rails server